adamtow/promptkit/docs/English.md

 <span id="app-framework"></span>
 ## App Framework
-GeoCuts was developed using the [Shortcut App Framework](https://routinehub.co/shortcut/1510) approach to developing application-like shortcuts.
+PromptKit was developed using the [Shortcut App Framework](https://routinehub.co/shortcut/1510) approach to developing application-like shortcuts.
 This framework was also used to develop:

 - [**Cronios**](https://routinehub.co/shortcut/1267): The shortcuts scheduler for iOS.
+- [**GeoCuts**](https://routinehub.co/shortcut/1732): Run your shortcuts automatically based on location triggers.
 - [**Inspector**](https://routinehub.co/shortcut/1106): View and modify objects at runtime in your shortcuts.
 - [**LaunchCuts**](https://routinehub.co/shortcut/959): Folders and tags for your organizing and launching your shortcuts.
 - [**WatchCuts**](https://routinehub.co/shortcut/1864): Trigger shortcuts on your iPhone and iPad using any of your iCloud-connected devices: iPhone, iPad, Mac, Apple Watch, or iCloud.com!